 Our project managers will handle your translation project with care and handle every aspect of the process: from finding the right translator, leveraging technology solutions to implementing process changes.
 They are flexible and willing to make adjustments for every client’s needs.

-When creating a project and submitting it to Text United, you are able to define all necessary project details.
+When creating a project and submitting it to Text United, you are able to define all necessary project details in the mentioned Translation Management System.
 These include:

 - Adding reference files for the translator(s)